maartenzam/buildings-dashboard/README.md

 - downloads data from the relevant Eurostat databases
 - transforms the data and calculates derived values
 - writes csv files to [public/data](public/data) to be used by the dashboard
-- writes an Excel file with all the data, that is written to the [public](public) folder
+- generates an Excel file with all the data, that is written to the [public](public) folder

 ## Data update

 Updating the dashboard data requires:

-- updating any source data (Excel files in [src/data](src/data) that in has new or edited data (make sure not to change column names)
+- updating any source data (Excel files in [src/data](src/data)) that has new or edited data (make sure not to change column names)
 - run the [buildings-dashboard-dataprocessing.R](/data/buildings-dashboard-dataprocessing.R) script.
 This will load the newest data from Eurostat and update all the data for the dashboard.
 If you are running the R script outside of the repository, then you should have a folder called "public" as a sibling folder to the one you are running the script in.
 Inside the "public" folder, there should be a "data" folder.
 - after the script is run, the Excel file with all the data is in the "public" folder, the csv files are in the "public/data" folder.
-- The updated data need to be uploaded to the webserver where the dashboard is deployed, and overwrite the existing files on the dashboard.
+- The updated data needs to be uploaded to the webserver where the dashboard is deployed, and overwrite the existing files on the dashboard.
 For reasons of precaution, it is best to download the data from the server as a backup before overwriting the files.

 # Front end

 The front end is developed in [Svelte](https://svelte.dev/).
+You can edit, build and deploy following the below instructions.

 ## Getting started